FroglightInteractive/FroglightInteractive/README.md

 # 🐸 FroglightInteractive

 Hi there!
-I’m a game & software developer passionate about crafting unique digital experiences, with a special love for the Godot game engine.
+I’m a game & software developer with a special love for the Godot game engine.

 ## ⭐ What I Do